PoProstuMieciek/SRT_inSync/README.md

 # SRT_inSync

-Command line tool for checking if subtitles are in sync
+Command line utility for checking if two subtitle files are in sync